 Everyone has a role to play.

 An organization can help us establish FoodBanks, fund our cause, conduct food collection drives and individuals can volunteer with our campaigns or at FoodBanks to address the problem of hunger and empower the Food Security Mission of India.

 Initiate a CSR programme with FoodBanks

 Business and industry in India are today playing an increasingly vital role in socially driven initiatives.
 One of the critical areas where Corporate Social Responsibility initiatives and partnerships can make an important contribution is in addressing hunger and malnutrition which are widespread, acute and even alarming, especially among children and women.

 IFBN relies entirely on voluntary contributions to finance its humanitarian and development projects.
-It also provides an opportunity to these various actors to be involved through advocacy initiatives.
+It also provides an opportunity to various actors to be involved through advocacy initiatives.
 Support us in raising funds and strengthen our network to fight against hunger in India.